speedfuns/botw/MasterSwordAndDungeons.md

 Defeat Kohga using arrow and the Royal Halberd.
 Get the **Thunder Helm** from the chest and warp to Daqo Chisay.

-Climb and enter Gerudo Town, buy 30 Shock Arrows from the seller (420 rupees)
+Climb and enter Gerudo Town.
+Sell all of your ore and buy 30 Shock Arrows from the seller (420 rupees).
-> Sell the ore if you got any in the Yiga Hideout.
-You can also buy regular arrows for safety if you have extra rupees.
+> Optional: Buy regular arrows for safety if you have extra rupees.

 Use a torch to lit up one of the cooking pots